Truck Alignment FAQs

-How much does a truck wheel alignment cost?
+How much does a truck alignment cost?

 Why do you remove the axle from the truck to re camber them?

 Today’s fleets of larger trucks carry heavier loads than say 20 years ago.
 Vehicle manufacturers have been forced to fit larger axles to their trucks.
 Big Wheels Truck Alignment is a member of the Australian Heavy Vehicle Wheel Alignment Association and abides by its code of practice.
 The Association’s code of practice for axle correction is based on the Australian and New Zealand standard for heavy vehicle axle correction, and states that camber correction of axles must take place outside of the spring seat, this ensures the spring seats remain flat and parallel.
 This eliminates premature shackle pin and bush failure and excessive leaning of the vehicle to one side because one spring seat is higher than the other.
 In some cases, such as Coaches with air suspension on the front axle, it is extremely difficult if not impossible for in vehicle axle correction equipment to be utilised because of the bracketry used to locate the axle and suspension.
 Therefore we remove the axle for this process.

 Why do you do drive alignments on all trucks?